Open-Cascade-SAS/OCCT/README.txt

 If HTML documentation is not available in your package, you can:

 - Generate it from sources.

-  You need to have Tcl and Doxygen 1.8.4 (or above) in PATH.
+  You need to have Tcl and Doxygen 1.8.4 (or above) installed on your system. and accessible in your environment (check environment variable PATH).
-  In Tcl prompt, cd to OCCT root folder and run "source dox/start.tcl".
-  On Windows you can also run shortcut batch file *gendoc.bat*.
+  Run batch file *gendoc.bat* on Windows or Bash scriot *gendoc.sh* on Linux or Mac OS X to (re)generate documentation.

 - Read documentation in source plain text (MarkDown) format found in subfolder *dox*